Skip to content

 Out to Innovate Scholarships for LGBTQ+ STEM Students

-Awarded to undergraduate and graduate students pursuing degrees in science, technology, engineering, or mathematics (STEM) programs who are either lesbian, gay, bisexual, transgender, queer, or an active ally of the LGBTQ community.
+Awarded to graduate students pursuing degrees in STEM who are either lesbian, gay, bisexual, transgender, queer, or an active ally of the LGBTQ community.
 The scholarships are designed to promote academic excellence and increased visibility of talented LGBTQ+ students in STEM careers.

 • Aid Amount: $5,000